sophie-katz/test-ur-code-XD/docs/for-users/docs/assertions/float.md

 # Float assertions

-Testing with floats is complicated!
-The [arithmetic assertions](assertions/arithmetic.md) can work with floats just fine, but they do not account for floating-point error in calculations.
+Testing with floats is deceptively complicated.
+[Arithmetic assertions](assertions/arithmetic.md) can work with floats just fine, but they do not account for floating-point error in calculations.
 For example, this assertion will *fail*:

 ```rust
 assert_eq!(